nrdave/dotfiles/colors.md

 A file containing colors that I commonly reuse in various configs.
 Allows me to reference just one file when creating a new config.

+## GUI colors

+Colors I normally use for GUI programs.

 ### Arc GTK Theme Colors

 Colors taken from the GTK them I use, the [Arc-Dark GTK Theme](https://github.com/jnsh/arc-theme).

+Colors for categories of UI elements:

 | Category          | Text    | Background| Base    | Border  |
 |-------------------|---------|-----------|---------|---------|